dhabersack/islovely.co/_firetips/2020-06-20-implicit-return-in-javascript.md

 ---
 title: "Implicit return in JavaScript"
-tags: ["JavaScript", "ES6", "arrow functions", "implicit return"]
+tags: ["JavaScript"]
 ---
 If a JavaScript arrow function immediately returns a value, writing `return` is optional (if we also remove the curly brackets).
-The return is then implied, making it an “implicit return”.
+The `return` is then implied, making it an “implicit return”.

 ```js
 // we could write the `return` explicitly